subham-paul/Razorpay-Clone/README.md

 ## Installation
-Follow the steps below to install and set up the Discord clone responsive website:
+Follow the steps below to install and set up the Razorpay clone responsive website:

 1. Clone the repository to your local machine:
 ``` https://github.com/subham-paul/Razorpay-Clone.git ```